justnonamenoname/lt/readme.md

 1) A functional part of the brain without perception/sensations/qualia/phenomenal consciousness, includes memory
 2) Phenomenal consciousness - the sum of qualia
 3) Qualia includes the sense of "self"
-4) Lifeticle - the real "self"
+4) Lt - the real "self"

 The integrity of the brain in cryonics may, perhaps, be secondary.
 Only the brain’s hermeticity is important.
-The question is whether the lifeticle can be found and what it actually is.
+The question is whether the lt can be found and what it actually is.
 It could be a form of dark matter or something entirely unknown.
-If there are many lifeticles in the brain, it may be impossible to determine which one was primary and alive (the others may have been inactive).
+If there are many lts in the brain, it may be impossible to determine which one was primary and alive (the others may have been inactive).

 ---